 The default behavior is to randomly sample four models from the space of all possible hyper-parameters.
 In most cases this will generate a decent model that can then be fine-tuned by optimizing individual hyper-parameters using direct hints (see below).

-oracle("generated") = 4This sets the limit on the number of models with different hyper-parameters/architectures that the oracle will generate.
+oracle("generated") = 2This sets the limit on the number of models with different hyper-parameters/architectures that the oracle will generate.
 The default value is 4.

 oracle("generated_strict") = True

 Setting this to False tells the oracle to generate models with EVERY possible combination of hyper-parameters.
 Unless you restrict the number of possible hyper-parameters (either by fixing them to specific values or using direct hints), setting this to false can generate a large number (possibly thousands) of models.